What structure in the cell directs its activities and contains genetic material?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-While chloroplasts are involved in photosynthesis and generate energy from sunlight, they do not direct cell activities or contain the cell's genetic information specific to its overall function.
-The cytoplasm is the gel-like substance where cellular processes occur, but it does not contain the genetic material itself.
-Mitochondria are known as the powerhouses of the cell, primarily involved in energy production through cellular respiration, but they also do not direct cell activities or hold the complete set of genetic instructions.
-Therefore, the
+Chloroplasts are specialized organelles found in plant cells that are involved in photosynthesis, converting light energy into chemical energy, and do not contain the genetic material that directs cell activities.
+The cytoplasm is the gel-like substance within the cell that holds organelles and allows for cellular processes to occur, but it does not contain genetic material.
+Mitochondria are the powerhouse of the cell, responsible for energy production through respiration, but they do not direct cellular activities or contain the primary genetic material of the cell.

 Subscribe